electrocentric/electrocentric.github.io/_posts/2003-02-01-nimbit-web-tools.md

 date: 2003-02-01 16:36:01 -0500
 company: nimbit
 projectimage: /assets/projects/2003-nimbit.png
+summary: The Nimbit Web Tools were a suite of tools added to a website by including an embed code, the content of which could be managed remotely using an editor interface on nimbit.com.
 ---
 The Nimbit Web Tools were a suite of tools added to a website by including an embed code, the content of which could be managed remotely using an editor interface on nimbit.com.
 This was before CMS software became prevalent, and served a broader strategy of using technology to lower the barriers between what independent musicians could achieve on their own versus the support that a record label would offer.